-How To Use Different Types Of Lighting In Your Kitchen
+Different Types Of Lighting To Enhance Your Kitchen

 Lighting is an essential, but often overlooked part of home and interior décor.
 Beyond just picking out fun new designs, the placement and effectiveness of lighting must be taken into account as well.
 With the rise of open-concept kitchens, kitchen décor and lighting choices often influence the atmosphere of the rest of the home, and has to strike a balance between functionality and aesthetic quality.